 Nnamdi Wabara: I am putting together my collection of short stories.
 10 stories with 2 bonus flash fiction reads.
 The stories also cut across different genres.
 The manuscript is ready and we hope that by 1st week December, it will be ready.

 Creative Writing News: What is your take on the poor reading culture in Nigeria?
-In your opinion, what do you think can be done to change it?
+In your opinion, what can we do to change it?

 Creative Writing News: If you had to choose, which writer would you consider a mentor?